onna/angular-svg-icon/README.md

 - **[stretch]** - A boolean (default is false) that, when true, sets `preserveAspectRatio="none"` on the SVG.
 This is useful for setting both the height and width styles to strech *or* distort the svg.

 Programatic interaction with the registry is also possible.
-Include the ``private iconReg:SvgIconRegistryService`` in the constructor:
+Include the `private iconReg: SvgIconRegistryService` in the constructor:
 ```typescript
 constructor(private iconReg:SvgIconRegistryService) { }
 ```